 I only started making a Yule Log for Christmas when my boys were quite small.

-They weren’t fans of Christmas cake or pudding and of course I didn’t want them to feel left out and I knew their love of chocolate cake, so how could I not make a festive Yule log just for them?
+They weren’t fans of Christmas cake or pudding and of course I didn’t want them to feel left out.
+I knew how much they love chocolate cake, so how could I not make a festive Yule log just for them?

-This particular recipe is a little more grown up in taste than the one I used to make with my boys in mind.
+This particular recipe is a little more grown-up in taste than the one I used to make with my boys.

 It’s rather rich and decadent, with a Baileys spiked whipped cream filling and a smooth and silky chocolate ganache topping.

-If little people are going to be eating this cake, you could of course omit the Baileys from the cream.
+If little people are going to be eating this cake, you could just omit the Baileys from the cream.

-- Pour into a greased and lined swiss roll tin and bake at 180C/160Fan/350F/Gas Mark 4 for 12-15 minutes or until the sponge springs back when lightly pressed.
+Step 3 – Bake.
+Pour into a greased and lined swiss roll tin and bake at 180C/160Fan/350F/Gas Mark 4 for 12-15 minutes or until the sponge springs back when lightly pressed.
+Be as gentle as possible when pouring the mixture into the tin – you don’t want to knock out all the air you spent time putting in!

-- Rolling up the sponge while it is still warm helps prevent it from cracking later.
-Place another piece of baking parchment on a work surface.
+Step 4 – Roll up the sponge while it is still warm – this will help prevent it from cracking later.
+Remove the tin from the oven.
+Place another large piece of baking parchment on a work surface.
 Gently but deftly tip the sponge in the tin onto the baking parchment.

-- Peel off the other piece of parchment from the sponge and discard.
+Step 5 – Allow sponge to cool.
+Peel off the other piece of parchment from the sponge and discard.
 Gently start the roll up the sponge, using the piece of clean baking parchment to help you.
-Place the rolled up sponge (with the paper still inside) on a wire rack to cool.
+Place the rolled-up sponge (with the paper still inside) on a wire rack to cool.

-- Make the chocolate ganache filling by heating double cream until almost boiling point.
-Pour quickly over the chopped chocolate.
-Leave for a couple of minutes to melt together, then stir until smooth and glossy.
+Step 6 – Make the chocolate ganache filling by heating double cream until almost boiling point.
+Pour the hot cream quickly over the finely chopped chocolate.
+Leave for a couple of minutes to melt together, then stir until you have a smooth and glossy ganache.

-- While you’re waiting for the ganache to set, whip double cream and icing sugar to soft peaks, then fold in Baileys Irish Cream.
+Step 7 – Whip cream.
+While you’re waiting for the ganache to set, whip double cream and icing sugar to soft peaks, then fold in the Baileys Irish Cream.

-- Transfer the sponge to a serving plate, then using a serrated knife, cut a short piece from one end of the sponge at an angle.
-Place the short cut piece of sponge on one side of the sponge to resemble a branch.
+Step 9 – Time to turn it into a log shape!
+Transfer the sponge to a serving plate, then using a sharp serrated knife, cut a short piece from one end of the sponge at an angle.
+Place the cut piece of sponge on one side of the sponge to resemble a branch.

-How long will this yule log keep for?
+How long will a baileys yule log keep for?

 Any leftovers will keep well in the fridge for up to two days.
 I just love a slice chilled – I think it tastes even nicer after a day or so!